diracdeltas/rekordbox-scripts/README.md

 4. rekordbox xml appears in your browser window. expand and click `All Tracks`
 5. select the track(s) that you want to import and right click and select `Import to Collection`.

+Note: I found that sometimes when importing Ableton cues into rekordbox, the cues don't show up until after I delete the original tracks from the rekordbox collection.

 ## related tools

 https://github.com/rougetimelord/keypad by